WWWF United States Heavyweight Championship

 The WWWF United States Heavyweight Championship was a singles title used sporadically in the World Wide Wrestling Federation between 1960 and 1976.
 During the variable periods in which it was used, the title served as the promotion's secondary singles championship to the WWWF World Heavyweight Championship.
-Three years after the title was retired for good, it was replaced by the WWF North American Heavyweight Championship as the promotion's secondary title.
+Three years after the title was retired for good, it was replaced by the WWF Intercontinental Heavyweight Championship as the promotion's secondary title.

 History

-Prior to Capitol Wrestling leaving the National Wrestling Alliance and becoming the WWWF, the company hosted a version of the NWA United States Heavyweight Championship for several months in 1960-1961.
+Prior to the Capitol Wrestling Corporation leaving the National Wrestling Alliance and becoming the WWWF, the company hosted a version of the NWA United States Heavyweight Championship for several months in 1960-1961.
 The only known holder of this title was Buddy Rogers, who vacated the title upon winning the NWA World Heavyweight Championship from Pat O'Connor in Chicago in June 1961.

-This title has no connection to the current WWE United States Championship, the lineage of which dates back to the NWA/WCW United States Heavyweight Championship originally created in 1975 in Mid-Atlantic Championship Wrestling.
+This title has no connection to the current WWE United States Championship and WWE Women's United States Championship, the lineage of which dates back to the NWA/WCW United States Heavyweight Championship originally created in 1975 in Mid-Atlantic Championship Wrestling.

 Reigns

+Over the championship's 16-year history, there have been 14 reigns between six champions and three vacancies.
+Buddy Rogers was the inaugural champion.
+Bobo Brazil held the record for most reigns at seven times, as well being the last champion.
+Brazil's seventh reign is the longest at 1,837 days, while The Sheik's second reign is the shortest at 21 days.
+Brazil was the oldest champion at 46 years old, while Pedro Morales was the youngest at 28 years old.